- Academic Affairs

 Alana Kyriakakis, JD, university counsel, joined the office in 2014 with 10 years of experience working for public institutions of higher education in the University System of Georgia.
 Her experience included representation of the state’s designated health sciences university and its only public medical school.
 She is a graduate of the University of South Carolina School of Law.
 Her professional work focuses on faculty and staff employment matters, collective bargaining, student affairs, and public safety concerns.

-The work of the attorneys is supported by paralegals Dorothy Trueheart-Griffin, who works primarily with Gillette; Renita Lewis, who works primarily with Robins and Levin; and Samantha “Sam” Mezzasalma, who works primarily with Rose, Kyriakakis, and Bhattacharyya.
+The work of the attorneys is supported by paralegals Dorothy Trueheart-Griffin, who works primarily with Gillette; Renita Lewis, who works primarily with Robins and Kyriakakis; and Samantha “Sam” Mezzasalma, who works primarily with Rose, Bhattacharyya, and Levin.
 Lewis also handles trademark registrations.

 Staff Contact Information